tfl-php-scripts/siteskin/README.md

 ####  I'm not the author of the script, original script is here: [Siteskin](https://github.com/angelasabas/siteskin)

-[Siteskin](https://github.com/angelasabas/siteskin), but updated by me for PHP 7.4.
+[Siteskin](https://github.com/angelasabas/siteskin), but updated by me for PHP 7.
 Original readme by Angela is [here](public/readme.txt)

 ## Upgrading from 3.3.x

 - **Back up all your current files first.**
-- Download an [archive of this repository](https://gitlab.com/tfl-php-scripts/siteskin/-/archive/master/siteskin-master.zip).
+- Download an [archive of this repository](https://gitlab.com/tfl-php-scripts/siteskin/-/archive/master/siteskin-master.zip?path=public).
 Extract the archive and go to "public" directory.
-- Update the following files with the ones from "public" directory:
+- Replace the following files with the ones from "public" directory:
   - skinnerhead.php
   - skinnerfoot.php
 - Upload the following file: